 Key features that distinguish voles from mice include:

-• Short, barely visible tail
+- Short, barely visible tail

-• Stocky body and rounded snout
+- Stocky body and rounded snout

-• Dense fur that thickens in winter
+- Dense fur that thickens in winter

-• Surface runways in grass
+- Surface runways in grass

 Where Do Voles Live?

-Common vole habitats in residential areas include:
+Common vole habitats around homes include:

-• Lawn and turf areas
+- Lawn and turf areas

-• Flower beds and mulch beds
+- Flower beds and mulch beds

-• Rock retaining walls and groundcover plants
+- Rock retaining walls and groundcover plants

-• Perimeter of sheds, fencing, and outbuildings
+- Perimeters of sheds, fencing, and outbuildings

-• Orchards, gardens, and raised beds
+- Gardens, orchards, and raised beds

 Signs of Vole Damage

 Voles leave very distinct patterns in landscaping.
-Homeowners often confuse vole activity with gophers or moles, but each causes different types of damage.
+Homeowners often confuse vole activity with gophers or moles, but each pest causes different types of damage.

-Common signs of voles include:
+Common signs of vole activity include:

 Are Voles Harmful?